Elements of Music (MUS 1001)

 Introduction to West African Djembe (MUS 1130)

 This course will begin a journey that will take you to your fears and to your joys.
 The legacy of the drum master who brought West African rhythm to the United States will guide you in the language and technique of the drum, joining with a community for the nurturing of mind, body and spirit.
-Must have a full-sized djembe.
+Students must have a full-sized djembe.
 This course is geared to the beginner.
 3 credits.

 Advanced West African Djembe (MUS 1132)